Waste Wiki » Disposal Directory » Electronics & E-Waste

 What to bring: Valid ID proving Howard County residency

-Accepts: All electronics including CRT TVs, computers, phones, and appliances
+Accepts: electronics such as TVs, computers, phones, monitors, cords, and small plug-in devices

 Option 2: Retailer Recycling Programs